 The Office of Accounting and Control serves as an audit function for grants and sponsored research (private and governmental).
 It also provides guidance or answers related to restrictions, types of costs, and general guidelines for grants and sponsored research (private and governmental).

-The Office of Corporate, Foundation, and Government Relations (Grants Office) manages and supports all of Colgate's external grant-related activities including faculty sponsored research and institutional grants
+The Office of University Grants and Sponsored Research (Grants Office) manages and supports all of Colgate's external grant-related activities including faculty sponsored research and institutional grants

 Once an official notification has been received from a federal funding agency, the following will happen: